7Block Labs

 Monitoring & Maintenance

-- On-chain analytics: Use tools like Dune Analytics or The Graph for real-time insights.
+• On-chain analytics: Check out tools like Dune Analytics or The Graph for those up-to-the-minute insights.

-- Security monitoring: Implement continuous audit cycles, bug bounty programs, and incident response plans.
+• Security monitoring: Make sure to set up ongoing audit cycles, bug bounty programs, and a solid incident response plan.

 Scaling Strategies